System Design Space

 Read chapter

-• Aggregate — cluster of objects forming a consistency unit
+• Aggregate — a cluster of objects that forms one consistency boundary

-• Entity vs Value Object — objects with identity vs immutable values
+• Entity and Value Object — objects with identity versus immutable values

-• Domain Events — events significant for business
+• Domain Events — events that matter to the business and to integrations between contexts

 Technology categories